“Don’t let your past determine who you become.”

 He served as a volunteer director at PrideFest for eight years, first handling volunteers and ultimately managing the health and wellness area.

-In 2023 while living in Austin, Texas and working as the chief program officer for a nonprofit, Martin was recruited as the chief public health officer of Allies in Hope, an HIV-prevention nonprofit in Houston.
+While living in Austin, Texas and working as the chief program officer for a nonprofit, Martin was later recruited as the chief public health officer of Allies in Hope, the oldest HIV-prevention nonprofit in Texas.

 All roads lead (back) to Milwaukee